Regulation of artificial intelligence: India

+IndiaAI was established in 2024, and an IndiaAI Safety Institute the following year.

+The Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 were amended by a notification given on February 10, 2026 (G.S.R.
+120(E)).
+The amendments introduce intermediary regulations for AI or synthetically generated content.
+Although India still does not have a binding standalone AI law, the amendments came into force on February 20, 2026, outlining new rules for synthetically generated content and information.
+These cover unlawful content, synthetically generated content labeling with permanently embedded metadata where possible, and changes to content removal responses.
+Although this is an amended framework for dealing with AI-based content, it also stipulates obligations that intermediaries must follow or risk changes in legal protections.

+In the 2026 Global Index on Responsible AI, India was ranked 46th globally out of 135 countries, 9th in Asia-Pacific, and 3rd among lower-middle-income countries.

 Israel

 On October 30, 2022, pursuant to government resolution 212 of August 2021, the Israeli Ministry of Innovation, Science and Technology released its "Principles of Policy, Regulation and Ethics in AI" white paper for public consultation.
-By December 2023, the Ministry of Innovation and the Ministry of Justice published a joint AI regulation and ethics policy paper, outlining several AI ethical principles and a set of recommendations including opting for sector-based regulation, a risk-based approach, preference for "soft" regulatory tools and maintaining consistency with existing global regulatory approaches to AI.
+By December 2023, the Ministry of Innovation and the Ministry of Justice published a joint AI regulation and ethics policy paper, outlining several AI ethical principles and a set of recommendations including opting for sector-based regulation, a risk-based approach, preference for "soft" regulatory tools such as AI sandboxes and maintaining consistency with existing global regulatory approaches to AI.

-In December 2023, Israel unveiled its first comprehensive national AI policy, which was jointly developed through a collaboration between ministerial and stakeholder consultation.
+In December 2023, Israel unveiled its first comprehensive national AI policy, which was jointly developed through a collaboration between ministers and stakeholders.
 In general, the new policy outlines ethical principles aligned with current OECD guidelines and recommends a sector-based, risk-driven regulatory framework, which focuses on areas like transparency and accountability.
-The policy proposes the creation of a national AI Policy Coordination Center to support regulators, and further developing the tools necessary for responsible AI deployment.
-In addition, alongside 56 other nations, to domestic policy development, Israel signed the world's first binding international treaty on artificial intelligence in March 2024.
-The specific treaty, led by the Council of Europe, has obliged signatories to ensure current AI systems uphold democratic values, human rights, and the rule of law.
+The policy proposes the creation of a national AI Policy Coordination Center to support regulators and further develop the tools necessary for responsible AI deployment.
+In addition to domestic policy development, alongside 56 other nations, Israel signed in March 2024 the world's first binding international treaty on artificial intelligence.
+This treaty, led by the Council of Europe and named the Framework Convention on Artificial Intelligence, has obliged signatories to ensure current AI systems uphold democratic values, human rights, and the rule of law.